Jeffrey Gu, PhD

 GEOPH 438 - Seismic Data Processing

-A variety of seismic and ground penetrating radar data sets are obtained by the student during field school; these data are corrected, enhanced, and imaged in a computer workstation laboratory, leading to a final geologic interpretation.
-Results obtained by the student will be presented in the format of a series of professional technical reports.
-Prerequisites: MATH 209, 214, or equivalent, GEOPH 326, PHYS 234 or equivalent.
-Pre- or corequisite: GEOPH 426 and 436 (field school).
+A variety of seismic and ground-penetrating radar data sets are corrected, enhanced, and imaged using commercial and student-written software, to reveal subsurface structures.
+Results obtained by the student will be presented as professional technical reports.
+Prerequisites: GEOPH 326, PHYS 234 or equivalent.
+Pre- or corequisite: GEOPH 426.
+Note: credit may only be obtained for one of GEOPH 438 and GEOPH 538.

 GEOPH 538 - Seismic Data Processing